cert-lv/graphoscope/README.md

 ![](assets/img/logo.svg)
 # Graphoscope

-A solution to access multiple independent data sources from a common UI and show data relations as a graph:
+An interactive solution to access multiple independent data sources from a common UI and show data relations as a graph:

 ![](assets/img/screen.png)

 Contains a list of by default available data sources plugins.
 3rd party plugins are also possible.
+Example workflow if all needed data sources are connected:

+1. IP address only is know at the beginning, use it as initial query
+2. From Passive DNS find related **domain names**
+3. From second data source find **institution** that address belongs to
+4. From clients database find institution contact person's **email**
+5. From leaked passwords database find where that email was used and secret **passwords**

+At the end of `IP address -> Institution -> Contact person's email -> Password` process there could be a possible explanation why something bad has happened to the institution's server.

 ## Features